All Palestine Government: Israeli-Palestinian Conflict – Part Ten

 In late 1949, the UNCCP (United Nations Conciliation Commission for Palestine consisting of France, Turkey and the United States created December 11, 1948 in order to mediate the Arab–Israeli conflict) Economic Survey Mission for the Middle East recommended four development projects, involving the Wadi Zerqa basin in Jordan, the Wadi Qelt watershed and stream bed in Arab Palestine, the Litani River in Lebanon, and the Ghab valley in Syria.
 The World Bank considered the mission’s plans positive, and the U.S. subsequently announced that the Foreign Economic Assistance Act of 1950 contained an appropriation of $27 million dollars for the development projects recommended by the Commission and to assist Palestinian refugees.

-As far as the U.S. recognizing the union of Arab Palestine and Jordan, the State Department’s position was it was not the custom of the U.S. to issue formal statements of recognition every time a foreign country changed its territorial area.
+As far as the U.S. recognizing the union of Arab Palestine and Jordan, the State Department’s position was not to issue formal statements of recognition every time a foreign country changed its territorial area.
 The union of Arab Palestine and Jordan had been brought about as a result of the will of the people and the U.S. accepted the fact that Jordanian sovereignty had been extended to the new area.

-The All-Palestine Government was under official Egyptian protection, on the other hand it had no executive role, but rather mostly political and symbolic.
+The All-Palestine Government was under official Egyptian protection.
+Its role was not executive, but mostly political and symbolic.
 Its importance gradually declined, especially with the government seat relocation from Gaza to Cairo, following the Suez Crisis (a diplomatic and military confrontation in late 1956 between Egypt on one side, and Britain, France and Israel on the other, with the United States, the Soviet Union, and the United Nations playing major roles in forcing Britain, France and Israel to withdraw.)

 In 1959, the All-Palestine entity was officially merged into the United Arab Republic, becoming de-facto under Egyptian military occupation.
-The All-Palestine Government is regarded by some as the first attempt to establish an independent Palestinian state, whilst most just saw it as an Egyptian puppet, only to be annulled a few years after its creation by no less than President Gamal Abdel Nasser of Egypt.
+The All-Palestine Government is regarded by some as the first attempt to establish an independent Palestinian state, whilst most just saw it as an Egyptian puppet, only to be annulled a few years after its creation by no less than President Nasser.